alexlance/randle/README.md

 ### More info...

-The folders *server-todo* and *server-done*, contain scripts that execute on the server you are provisioning.
-There must be a parity between the files in these two directories.
+The folder *server-todo* contains scripts that execute on the server you are provisioning.
+It is up to you to make your scripts idempotent.
+Ensure your scripts exit with a non-zero status if they fail.

-*server-todo* contains scripts that actually do tasks on the server, and *server-done* should contain scripts to determine if those tasks have been done.

-This is meant to provide a sort of low-tech idempotency.
-Ie you can run randle multiple times and no harm done.
-Eg:

-> *server-todo/004-update-config.sh* (performs a tasks)
+> *server-todo/004-update-config.sh*
 > #!/bin/bash
+>
+> grep "some config option" /etc/config.something || run=1
-> set -e
+>
+> if [ "${run}" ]; then
 >   echo "some config option" > /etc/config.something

-> *server-done/004-update-config.sh* (check that the task was performed)
-> #!/bin/bash
-> set -e
+> fi
-> # grep exits 1 if pattern not found
-> grep "some config option" /etc/config.something

 It is strongly recommended that every script be run using *set -e* so that any failures anywhere in the script will cause the script to *exit 1* immediately.

-The scripts in *server-done* must *exit 1* if you want the sibling task to execute.

 ### Ideas for the future